 4-H Youth Development

 Gordon County 4-H is a positive youth development organization that offers educational programs to K-12 school-age children.
 The mission of 4-H is to assist youth in acquiring knowledge, developing life skills, and forming attitudes that will enable them to become self-directing, productive, and contributing members of society.
 See our brochure for additional information.

-There are over 1,600 youth enrolled in Gordon County 4-H and 60+ screened and trained adult volunteers actively support the program.
+There are nearly 1,800 youth enrolled in Gordon County 4-H and 60+ screened and trained adult volunteers actively support the program.
 There is no cost to be a member, though some optional activities and trips may have a small fee.
 4-H members meet monthly, either during school or at one of our after school club meetings.
-Outside of that, you choose the activities you want to join, and each one has a specific schedule.
+Outside of that, you choose the activities you want to do, and each one has a specific schedule.
 The time commitment is entirely up to you, but like most things, you get out of 4-H what you put into it.